Skip to content

 1. Acid reflux relief

-This is the primary use case cited in positive reviews, and the aggregated feedback is remarkably consistent.
+This is the primary use case cited in positive reviews, and the owner feedback is remarkably consistent.
 Verified buyers with gastroesophageal reflux disease (GERD) or occasional acid reflux consistently describe a significant reduction in nighttime symptoms after switching to the InteVision wedge.
 The mechanism is gravity — elevating the esophagus above the stomach reduces the likelihood of acid flowing upward during sleep.
 For many people, this simple positional change provides more noticeable nighttime relief than other approaches alone.

 Note: acid reflux is a medical condition.
 The InteVision wedge pillow is not a medical device and does not treat, cure, or diagnose any condition.
 Anyone experiencing persistent acid reflux should consult a healthcare provider for proper evaluation and treatment.